gillian-guide/gillian-guide.github.io/docs/en/drag-and-drop-archive.md

 === "1.0.8.0"
 	The archive is updated as frequently as mods are, below is the list of changes:

+	* 09.03.2024 - Updated More Visible Interiors, Liberty Tweaks (fixes crashes when entering/exiting a vehicle).
+Removed Project2DFX due to breaking with fixed coronas on 1.0.8.0.
+Removed any fixes for Three Leaf Clover due to constantly breaking.
+Fixed the issue where the game wouldn't launch.
 	* 07.03.2024 - Updated FusionFix, Liberty Tweaks, Console Visuals, Higher Resolution Misc Pack.
 	* 28.01.2024 - Updated FusionFix.
 	* 14.01.2024 - Updated FusionFix.